benburgers/InternationalStandards/source/ISO/README.md

 # Introduction

-The collection of packages to which this package belongs contain codes, features and tools for standards of the International Organization for Standardization (ISO).
+The collection of packages to which this package belongs contains codes, features and tools for standards of the International Organization for Standardization (ISO).

 > The *International Organization for Standardization* (*ISO*) is an international standard development organization composed of representatives from the national standards organizations of member countries.
 > The organization develops and publishes standardization in all technical and nontechnical fields other than electrical and electronic engineering.[^1]